 Plutonic rocks span a wide range of compositions.
 Those that contain less silica than granite, including for example gabbro (equivalent in composition to the most common volcanic rock, basalt), also form plutons of all sizes.
 They do not, however, form large batholiths.
 Large volumes of gabbro make up the lower part of oceanic crust.
 Lesser amounts are found in layered intrusions or associated with continental hot spots and rifts.
 The Duluth Complex, west and north of Lake Superior, is one of the largest known gabbroic occurrences.
 The complex is a 16-km thick sill, composed mostly of gabbro with lesser amounts of anorthosite and granitic rocks.
-The gabbro seen in Figure 6.12 consists of light-colored plagioclase and darker pyroxene.
+The gabbro seen in Figure 6.12, from an outcrop in Duluth, Minnesota, consists of light-colored plagioclase and darker pyroxene.

 6.2 Compositions of Igneous Rocks